Jinger Vuolo Wears Pants And the World Freaks Out, Duggar Fans Shocked To See New Photo

 — Jessa Seewald (@JessaSeewald) April 12, 2017

-This photo has shocked fans and while most of them are just fine with her wearing pants, some are truly speechless.
+This photo has shocked fans, and while most of them are just fine with her wearing pants, some are truly speechless.
 They were certainly not expecting that at all.
 Jinger and Jeremy have only been married for five months, but it looks like she is setting her own standard when it comes to her clothing choices.
 It is just a different thing to see her in anything other than a dress.

 Her two sisters, Jessa and Jana, are still holding onto their modest way of dressing.
 Most of the time they are seen wearing skirts and a nice top.
 Jessa has not changed anything since she got married to Ben Seewald.
 In fact, she was expected to teach other young girls on the importance of modest clothing in a speech she was to give.
 However, according to Hollywood Gossip, that may have already been canceled.